lverweijen/littletree/README.md

 Each had some things I liked and disliked.
 None of them was exactly how I wanted it, so I decided to create something new.

-- [anytree](https://github.com/c0fec0de/anytree) - Very hackable, but implementation uses lists, which slows some operations down.
+- [anytree](https://github.com/c0fec0de/anytree) - Very hackable, but implementation uses lists, which makes lookups slow.
-- [bigtree](https://github.com/kayjan/bigtree) - Similar to anytree.
-Has slightly more features.
+- [bigtree](https://github.com/kayjan/bigtree) - Similar to anytree, but has more features.
 - [itertree](https://github.com/BR1py/itertree) - Has many features and is fast, but its design is complex.
-- [treelib](https://github.com/caesar0301/treelib) - Puts all nodes of a tree in a single dict, which makes some operations harder to achieve (and some easier)
+- [treelib](https://github.com/caesar0301/treelib) - Puts all nodes of a tree into a single flat dict.